Australian Aboriginal languages: Preservation measures

 2019 was the International Year of Indigenous Languages (IYIL2019), as declared by the United Nations General Assembly.
 The commemoration was used to raise awareness of and support for the preservation of Aboriginal languages within Australia, including spreading knowledge about the importance of each language to the identity and knowledge of Indigenous groups.
 Warrgamay/Girramay man Troy Wyles-Whelan joined the North Queensland Regional Aboriginal Corporation Language Centre (NQRACLC) in 2008, and has been contributing oral histories and the results of his own research to their database.
-As part of the efforts to raise awareness of Wiradjuri language a Grammar of Wiradjuri language was published in 2014 and A new Wiradjuri dictionary in 2010.
+As part of the efforts to raise awareness of the Wiradjuri language, a Grammar of Wiradjuri language was published in 2014 and A new Wiradjuri dictionary in 2010.

 The New South Wales Aboriginal Languages Act 2017 became law on 24 October 2017 and established a board to advise on the preservation of Aboriginal languages that is known as the Aboriginal Languages Trust.
 It was the first legislation in Australia to acknowledge the significance of first languages.

 In 2019 the Royal Australian Mint issued a 50-cent coin to celebrate the International Year of Indigenous Languages which features 14 different words for "money" from Australian Indigenous languages.
 The coin was designed by Aleksandra Stokic in consultation with Indigenous language custodian groups.